 Walk into any health food store and you will see refrigerator cases full of cold-pressed juices priced like fine wine.
 Green juice, beet juice, celery juice, ginger shots.
 The marketing promises detoxification, glowing skin, and metabolic resets.
-The reality is more complicated, and in many cases, less impressive.
+The reality is more complicated, and in many cases, less impressive than a piece of fruit and a glass of water.

 Juicing takes a whole food, throws away the most useful part, and concentrates the part your body should slow down.